scott-eric-kaufman/the-whole-sek/content/the-valve/2005-07-09-a-literary-carnival-or-do-i-already-waste-enough-of-your-time.md

 ### Comments

-I think it’s a great idea, but wouldn’t the Valve be the perfect starting host for such a thing, given its stated ambitions &amp; the stated ambitions of the ALSC?
+I think it’s a great idea, but wouldn’t the Valve be the perfect starting host for such a thing, given its stated ambitions & the stated ambitions of the ALSC?

 By [Ray Davis](http://www.pseudopodium.org/) on 07/10/05 at 03:24 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/a_literary_carnival_or_do_i_already_waste_enough_of_your_time/#2231)
 []()